petedian/petedian/README.md

-I have profound interest in information technology, specificaally in Network and Security, and am dedicated to solving complex problems.
+I have profound interest in information technology, specificaally in Network Security, and I am dedicated to solving complex problems.

 ## Objective